Amazon won’t say what partial corporate hiring freeze means to Seattle

 The news came out Tuesday after The New York Times reviewed an email Amazon sent to recruiters informing them that all open job requisitions in that division should be closed in the coming days.
 The hiring freeze is expected to last at least through the end of 2022.

-Amazon declined say how this hiring freeze would affect its Seattle headquarters or its offices around Puget Sound, still considered the heart of its white-collar workforce.
+Amazon declined to say how this hiring freeze would affect its Seattle headquarters or its offices around Puget Sound, still considered the heart of its white-collar workforce.

 “Amazon continues to have a significant number of open roles available across the company,” spokesperson Brad Glasser told The Seattle Times.
 “We have many different businesses at various stages of evolution, and we expect to keep adjusting our hiring strategies in each of these businesses at various junctures.”